 Massive intelligence operations track and analyze all emails, blogs,

 and phone conversations world-wide in an effort to identify and/or

 foil unfriendly efforts by international bad-actors.
 Malware botnets

 form and are exploited by cyber-criminals in the cracks of the

 systems.
 Geotracking and social networks create their own sots of

 stigmergy structures that are the territory of the next generation of

-We can no more understand the emergent phenomena in the Internet than a neuron can "understand" the brain of which it is a part.
+We can no more understand the emergent Internet phenomena in which our personal digital devices participate than can a neuron "understand" the brain of which it is a part.